 Phase 1: Pilot Testing (Weeks 1–4)

-Start with one accessory type (recommend ECG leadwires or NIBP cuffs — simple, low-risk, high-consumption).
+Start with one accessory type — we recommend ECG leadwires or NIBP cuffs (simple, low-risk, high-consumption items).
 Request free samples from the compatible supplier.
 Test on 5–10 monitors across different clinical areas.
 Have nursing and Biomed staff evaluate fit, function, and durability.
-Document any issues.
+Document any issues including "Leads Off" alarm frequency and false alarm rates.

 Phase 2: Clinical Evaluation (Weeks 5–12)